-There are situations in which administrative res judicata does not apply.
-These situations arise when either there has been a change in issues; for example, when there has been a change in a specific section in the listing of impairments changed) or the prior determination is not administratively final (e.g., the claimant lacked mental competency to appeal the prior determination, or the claimant was provided with incorrect, incomplete, or misleading information about when and how to request administrative review).
+Administrative res judicata does not apply when there has been a change in issues; for example, when there has been a change in a specific section in the Listing of Impairments (listings); or when the prior determination is not administratively final (e.g., the claimant lacked mental competency to appeal the prior determination, or the claimant was provided with incorrect, incomplete, or misleading information about when and how to request administrative review).

 D. Changes in Issues — Administrative Res Judicata Not Applicable

 Examples of changes in issues that affect the applicability of administrative res judicata can be found in POMS DI 27516.010.
 Administrative res judicata does not apply to the following list of common changes in issues:

 The prior adjudicator found that the claimant had multiple non-severe impairments, and the prior determination or decision was issued on or before November 30, 1984.

 The prior adjudicator found that the claimant had a non-severe impairment, and the prior determination or decision was issued before December 24, 1985.

-Evaluation of any (physical) Listing that has been revised so that the current Listing is less restrictive and the prior determination or decision was issued on or before January 6, 1986.
+Evaluation of any physical listing that has been revised so that the current listing is less restrictive.
 See POMS DI 27516.010F.

 No prior determination or decision was ever made under the medical-vocational guidelines (grid rules) that became effective February 26, 1979, and the prior denial was based on the ability to perform other than past relevant work.

 Evaluation of a claim involving a cardiovascular impairment and the prior final decision or determination was made prior to February 10, 1994.

 Evaluation of a claim involving a respiratory impairment and the prior final decision or determination was made prior to October 7, 2016.

-Evaluation of a claim involving an immune system impairment (e.g., human immunodeficiency virus infection, systemic lupus erythematosus, or systemic vasculitis) and the prior final decision or determination was made prior to July 2, 1993.
+Evaluation of a claim involving an immune system disorder, excluding human immunodeficiency virus (HIV) infection, and the prior final decision or determination was made prior to June 16, 2008.

 Evaluation of claims for widow's, widower's or surviving divorced spouse's insurance benefits based on disability where the prior final decision or determination was made prior to May 22, 1991.